 These are complex topics that necessitate pragmatic approaches and iterative modernisation programmes for land registries and their cadasters to ensure maintenance of the integrity of the cadastre that meets contemporary market needs.
 Access to credit demands that the market and financiers have confidence in the title-deed and land administration system - a principle foundation of the economy.
 The newly established RERA is currently working through these very issues and implementing resolutions for an improved legal and management framework that takes into account such community developments and their owners associations.
-Figure 1 takes a look at the SLRBs inputs to the master development mega-process that is current under review by RERA and responsible agencies.
+Figure 1 takes a look at the SLRBs inputs to the master land development mega-process that is current under review by RERA and responsible agencies.
 It's a team-effort and not one agency can operate in isolation.

-Urban Development and Resilience in the Kingdom of Bahrain: a 3D-Enabled National Geospatial Programme for a Sustainable Future (10735)
+Urban Development and Resilience in the Kingdom of Bahrain: A 3D-enabled National Geospatial Programme for a Sustainable Future (11179) Mathema Warnest Lan Davies Las Ali Abdulla and Naii Saht (Dahasin)